-b.
-Emergency Spillway.
-The level of the main reservoir can normally be controlled by releasing water through the powerhouse turbines.
-However, unusually high inflows are possible.
-The emergency gated spillway is designed to help maintain control of the level of the main dam during these critical periods.
-Also if the powerhouse is forced out of service it may become necessary to use the emergency spillway.
-Discharge through the emergency spillway is not preferred due to the potential for erosion in the spillway channel, specifically around the emergency sluice access road located below the spillway.
-The concrete gravity-type structure is 262 feet long and consists of five gate bays each 42 feet wide, two end piers 10 feet wide and four intermediate piers eight feet wide.
-The crest of the spillway is at elevation 1,070 feet NGVD29.
+The concrete gravity-type structure has a gross length of 262 feet long, consisting of five gate bays each 42 feet wide, two end piers 10 feet wide, and four intermediate piers 8 feet wide.
+The crest of the spillway is at elevation 1,070 feet NGVD29 and the top of gates in a closed position is 1,106.58 feet NGVD29.
 Flow over the crest is controlled by five tainter gates 42 feet wide and 36.58 feet high.
-The gates are moved by individual electrical hoists located at elevation 1,120.0 feet NGVD29 on top of the piers.
+The gates are moved by individual electric hoists located at elevation 1,120.0 feet NGVD29 on top of the piers.
 Stop logs are not required for repair and maintenance of the gates since the pool level is allowed to drop below the spillway crest during normal power operations.
-In fact about 25% of the time, merely from normal operation, the project is below elevation 1070 feet NGVD29.
+About 25% of the time, from normal operation, the project is below elevation 1,070 feet NGVD29.

-The service building is located about 80 feet west of the spillway and houses the emergency engine generator, air compressor and electrical substation.
-The spillway is shown below in Figure 2-5 and Figure 2-6.
-Plan, Elevation and Section of the emergency gated spillway are shown on Plate 2-4 and Plate 2-5.
+The service building is located about 80 feet west of the spillway and houses the emergency engine generator, air compressor, and electrical substation.
+The spillway is shown below in Figure 2-7 and Figure 2-8.
+Plan, downstream elevation, and section of the emergency gated spillway are shown on Plate 2-4 and Plate 2-5.

-Figure 2-5.
-Emergency Gated Spillway (Looking Downstream)
+Figure 2-7 Emergency Gated Spillway (Looking Downstream)

-Figure 2-6.
-Emergency Gated Spillway (Looking Upstream)
+Figure 2-8 Emergency Gated Spillway (Looking Upstream)